April 6, 2025

 Since the 19th century, when railways revolutionized ground transportation, inventions of alternative ways to get people and goods around and sectoral transformation caused many once-busy lines to be no longer in use.
 Yet, the effort and resources that went into laying the tracks – many of which pass through beautiful landscapes – don't have to be lost.
 Like a former factory can be converted into a desirable property with new life, former tracks can serve new users.

 This former rail line in Colorado is now accessible to cars.
-It is good fun when you are the only road user.
+Driving there is cool – when you are the only road user.

-Roughly halfway on the line is the town of Baarle-Nassau, where a short walk can take you from one country to another multiple times.
-Some houses are even split in the middle, half being in a different country.
-Chances are that you will find Baarle-Nassau intriguing if you like maps.
-I do, so I scanned them to look at the other parts of Belgian borders to see if other oddities exist.
-Indeed, they do and are best seen from a former railway between Aachen in Germany and Troisvierges in Luxemburg: Vennbahn.
+The path is interesting as it crosses rather complex national borders.
+In the town of Baarle-Nassau, a short walk can take you from one country to another multiple times, and some houses are even split in the middle, half being in a different country.
+If you like maps, you might find the Baarle-Nassau case intriguing.
+I did, so I do, so I scanned the map to look at the other parts of Belgian borders to see if other oddities exist.
+They do indeed, and by chance, are centered around another former railway: Vennbahn.
+I started reading about it and learned that besides the intriguing section of the Belgian border, Vennbahn connects Germany and Luxemburg in what looks like a great outing.
 Right on, that's to be cycled!

 A portion of Vennbahn, a train line turned into a greenway.
 Here, the path lies in Belgium, but the land on both sides is German.

-RAVeL stands for "Autonomous Network of Slow Lanes" in English and has over 1,500 km of paths that used to be old railway lines or towpaths [2].
 Someone could argue that such an extent is not too impressive compared with other regions; for example, the US' Rails to Trails amounts to over 40,200 km of paths [3], ~27 times more than Wallonia has.
 But considering Wallonia is roughly 582 times smaller than the US, there is no contest.
-Rather than individual examples, RAVeL is a network where one can smoothly go from one to another across the entire region, which makes the experience so much better.
-It is like with driving; the best is to have fun roads between nice destinations – from where one can freely pick more fun roads to continue.
-There is no gap in the experience.
+Rather than individual examples, RAVeL is indeed a network where one can smoothly go from one path to another across the entire region.
+It makes the experience so much better; when good roads link nice destinations, the trip has no gaps.

-Here are a few things that captured my attention on RAVeLs that I happily cycled on:
+Here are five things that I especially appreciated on RAVeLs that I cycled on:

-- These rail trails often lead away from busy roads but can take you straight to downtown.
+2) Connectivity: The trails often lead away from busy roads but can take you straight to downtown.
+It links practical and pretty.

 Thanks for reading!
 If you have liked this article, you might also enjoy stories from Brittany (where I cycled on a former rail line between Douarnenez and Quimper), or something else from the Blog Archives.